 Finally, and perhaps most important, they also give DevOps teams long‑awaited end‑to‑end control over HTTP performance and scalability.

 DevOps Tools Put Control in the Right Hands

 Adopting DevOps tools, then, is how you can realize peaceful empathy.
 DevOps and network infrastructure teams can co‑exist happily and cooperate more effectively when Layer 7 functions are implemented in a software‑based, scaled‑out layer – built and managed entirely by DevOps teams – while the task of moving packets, controlling QoS, and other traditional network‑bound functions remains with the network infrastructure team.

 We encourage you to try this software‑based approach for yourself, and see just how much faster, more efficient, and happier your teams can be.
-Try NGINX Plus for free today as an alternative to your hardware‑based application delivery controller, or contact us to learn more about how NGINX can help you deliver your applications with performance, security, reliability, and scale in a DevOps‑friendly way.
+Start your free 30-day trial of NGINX Plus today as an alternative to your hardware‑based application delivery controller, or contact us to learn more about how NGINX can help you deliver your applications with performance, security, reliability, and scale in a DevOps‑friendly way.